af83/portable_contacts_server/README.md

 # Portable contact server

-Simple proof of concept of http://portablecontacts.net/draft-spec.html.
+Simple proof of concept of [Portable contacts specification](http://portablecontacts.net/draft-spec.html).

 Use it with: